TomasHubelbauer/async-await.net/README.md

 The default MarkDown rendering on GitHub Pages is not beautiful, it will be better to set up a proper landing page with a plain `h1` tag for maximal aesthetics!

-### Wait for the async-await.cz redirection to work

-The domain name is newly associated so it is going to take a while for it to be reachable and for the redirect to have been set up by the registrar.